gabrielSpassos/java-sandbox/object-converter/README.md

 - [X] use class that is already on the class loader
 - [X] in memory solution first check if class (converter) exists, if not create it
 - [X] in memory solution create map destiny class -> converter
-- [X] segregate solutions
+- [ ] segregate solutions
-- [ ] move performance test to be on the same test
+- [X] move performance test to be on the same test
-- [ ] test performance with scenario (loop with 1, 1000, 10000, 10000000)
+- [X] test performance with scenario (loop with 1, 1000, 10000, 10000000)
-- [ ] create performance analysis output
+- [X] create performance analysis output
+- [ ] redo reflections logic to try use bubble sort complexity
+- [X] two conversions inside each iteration
+- [X] three asserts inside each iteration
+- [X] complete separate objects
-- [ ] java unsafe
+- [ ] implement converter with java unsafe

 - https://www.baeldung.com/java-string-compile-execute-code
 - https://www.javassist.org/